Credits

 Lyrics

-Hello, I'm Kris Kristofferson
+Hello, I'm Chris Christoverson

-On November 8th, 1965, the 173rd Airborne Brigade on Operation Hump War Zone D in Vietnam were ambushed by over 1200 V.C
+War Zone D in Vietnam, were ambushed by over 1,200 V.C

-Forty-eight American soldiers lost their lives that day
+48 American soldiers lost their lives that day

-For savin' so many lives in the midst of battle that day
+To receive the United States Medal of Honor for saving so many lives in the midst of battle that day

-The guy who gave Big Kenny his top hat
+The guy who gave Big Kenny his top hat, was one of the wounded who lived

 This song is his story

-Caught in the action of 'kill or be killed'
+Caught in the action of kill or be killed

-"Greater love hath no man than to lay down his life for a friend"
+Greater love hath no man than to lay down his life for a friend

-He was nineteen and green with a new M-16
+He was nineteen, and green, with a new M-16

 Just doin' what he had to do

-With the smell of napalm in the air
+He was dropped in the jungle, where the choppers would rumble with the smell of napalm in the air

-Then the sergeant said, "Look up ahead"
+And the sergeant said, "Look up ahead"

-On the 8th of November, the angels were cryin'
+On the 8th of November, the angels were crying as they carried his brothers away

-Saw the eagle fly through a clear blue sky
+Saw the eagle fly, through a clear, blue sky

 1965, the 8th of November